 Revenues and gains and losses from operations are reported as changes in net assets without donor restrictions.
 Expenses are reported as changes in net assets without donor restrictions.
-Expirations of donor restrictions on net assets are reported as reclassifications between the applicable classes of net assets.

 NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED)

 Basis of Presentation (Continued)